Whether you’re an expert or know nothing about it, something in our brain rightfully associates the term “Dark Web” with criminal activity.

 The Surface Web refers to the most familiar area of the web.
 Pages that live on the Surface Web can be indexed and aggregated by search engines using keywords, URLs and the content within the page itself.

 The Surface Web is what we’re used to.
 We use the Surface Web for almost everything we visit online.
 At the end of 2016, there were approximately 334.6 million registered web domains on the Surface Web.
 Just two months later in February 2017, there were over 1.2 billion.

 However, the Surface Web is by far the smallest layer when compared to the Deep Web.
-In fact, over 90 percent of websites on the World Wide Web live in what’s known as the Deep Web.
+In fact, over 90 percent of websites on the Internet live in what’s known as the Deep Web.

 The Deep Web is reportedly 4,000 to 5,000 times larger than the Surface Web.
 Unlike Surface Web pages, Deep Web pages are not indexed by search engines.

 While the term may seem ominous, you’ve probably used the Deep Web without knowing it.
 If you’ve logged into an online banking account and viewed your bank statement or accessed a secure online portal for healthcare or academic purposes, you’ve surfed the Deep Web.

 Don’t be alarmed!
 The Deep Web can be used for legitimate purposes.
 Think of it as a way we keep certain information away from public view.
 Pages that allow you to view your bank account statement, medical information or other pages that are governed by secured access limitations will not be included in search engine results.

 The relationship between the Deep Web and the Dark Web is critical in understanding how the online underground works.
 While the Deep Web refers to any web page that cannot be indexed by search engines, the Dark Web refers to the deepest part of the Deep Web.